yii2tech/file-storage/README.md

 ```

 > Note: You should prefer usage of simple modes like `r` and `w`, avoiding complex ones like `w+`, as they
-  may not supported by some storages.
+  may be not supported by some storages.

 ## Logging <span id="logging"></span>